 Also, it’s a good idea to use small bills anyway.
 The use of large denominations is just begging for people to give you back fake bills.

 Download my FREE, 24-page Expat Guide to Banking in China, which goes even more in-depth on money matters in the Middle Kingdom!

 Some people consider bargaining a chore, but if done right it can actually be enjoyable.
-Give yourself plenty of time to shop (don’t do it last minute!) and figure out what you want to buy and your budget.
+Give yourself plenty of time to shop and figure out what you want to buy and your budget.